ShawnMurdzek-NOAA/nature_run_wflow/README.md

 - Compiled version of WRF in WRFDIR
 - Compiled version of WPS in WPSDIR
 - Compiled version of UPP in UPP_DIR/tests/install/bin
-- RAP GRIB2 output (for ICs and LBCs) in RAPDIR
+- RAP GRIB2 output (for ICs and LBCs) in RAPDIR.
+RAP GRIB2 output should be further organized into subdirectories in RAPDIR based on the day the RAP was initialized.
+These subdirectories need to follow the naming convention `YYYYmmdd`.
 - HRRR GRIB2 output (for ICs and LBCs) in HRRRDIR
 - namelist.wps.HRRR and namelist.wps.RAP files in WPSDIR
 - WRFDIR contains a run directory with real.exe, wrf.exe, and namelist.input